 Labour | - | £144.00 | ||

-04/2015 | Rear balancer shaft drive gear housing | 13500-PAA-A00 | £254.46 | There was an oil leak visible on the side of the oil pan, beneath the belts.
-The leak was diagnosed to be coming from the rear balancer shaft drive gear housing.
+04/2015 | Rear balancer shaft drive gear case | 13500-PAA-A00 | £254.46 | There was an oil leak visible on the side of the oil pan, beneath the belts.
+The leak was diagnosed to be coming from the rear balancer shaft drive gear case.
 Unfortunately, this is a relatively expensive part which rarely leaks.
 Diagnosis along with valve clearance adjustment cost me £165.00 at Performance Autoworks During March 2015.
 The replacement part was fitted during April 2015.
 At the same time, the balancer timing belt was replaced for good measure (£31.54) as well as the installation of a front balancer shaft oil seal retainer kit (£4.76) which is a prophylactic measure. |

 Balancer timing belt | 13405-PT0-004 | £31.54 | ||